–Or get it now on console!! PC won’t get it until 10/24/2017… T. T

 Loot is the same, for the most part.
 There’s a finite amount of cool gear in the game, and the majority is random drops.
 Some are received by grinding for an engram, which is still random, anyway.
 The coolest addition to Destiny 2 is that there will always be sure-fire ways to get exotic gear.
 The campaign and end-game quests.
 These are the only exception to the RNG exotics.
 In the campaign, depending on the class, you can choose one of three armors early on and one of three exotic weapons later in the game.
 Pretty sweet gear too.
 I ended up using the Graviton Lance exotic pulse rifle all the way through to the end of the game.

-I jumped back to Destiny 1 after playing days of D2 and I found that the crafting is a lot less complicated.
-Instead of finding too many resources to do one thing, D2 makes things simpler.
+I jumped back to Destiny 1 after playing days of D2 and I found that the crafting is a lot less complicated and much more straightforward.
+Instead of finding too many resources to do one task, D2 makes things simpler by using Glimmer, Faction Tokens and Legendary Shards as an all around currency.
 Any infusions costs glimmer and legendary shards.
 Resource farming in any zone is all exclusively for redemption at the faction NPC who rewards you with an faction engram every 20-30 pieces of redeemables.
 This was a very welcome change for me.
 It wasn’t too confusing and literally all over the place.